Complete Guide to Variegated Monstera Deliciosa [Updated March 2023]

 - Full ‘albo’ i.e. all white or mostly white leaves.

 If you remember your biology lessons in school, you’ll remember that plants survive through photosynthesis.
 Chlorophyll in the green parts of the leaves turns sunlight into energy.
 Healthy plants need green and if a plant produces too many white leaves, most people prune these leaves to encourage new growth (with more green).
-Many people then sell these cuttings, as they can fetch a good price, but there is a chance your very expensive white monstera is very likely going to die without more green leaves to sustain it.
+Many people then sell these cuttings, as they can fetch a good price, but there is a chance your very expensive white monstera is very likely going to die (or at least turn brown) without more green leaves to sustain it.

 Best Places To Buy Variegated Monstera Online